Eastern Brown Snake

 Danger: This species is dangerously venomous and has been responsible for many human deaths.
 The venom is strongly neurotoxic.
 If bitten, apply first aid and seek urgent medical attention.

 Eastern Brown Snakes can be pugnacious when provoked and rear up in a distinctive "S" shape.

 Food: Feeds on frogs, reptiles, birds and mammals.

 Breeding: Mating occurs in spring and early summer.
 Up to 28 eggs are laid.
 Hatchlings measure around 19 cm from the tip of the snout to the base of the tail (snout-vent length).

-Similar species: Adults are most similar to Coastal Taipans (Oxyuranus scutellatus), Mulga Snakes (Pseudechis australis) and some colour forms of the Strap-snouted Brown Snake (Pseudonaja aspidorhyncha), Northern Brown Snake (Pseudonaja nuchalis) and Western Brown Snake (Pseudonaja mengdeni).
+Similar species: Adults are most similar to the Coastal Taipan (Oxyuranus scutellatus), Mulga Snake (Pseudechis australis) and some colour forms of the Strap-snouted Brown Snake (Pseudonaja aspidorhyncha), Northern Brown Snake (Pseudonaja nuchalis) and Western Brown Snake (Pseudonaja mengdeni).
 A number of small snake species can be mistaken for juvenile Eastern Brown Snakes because they have similar head markings (for example, Red-naped Snake, Furina diadema; Grey Snake, Hemiaspis damelii; Dwyer's Snake, Parasuta dwyeri and the Curl Snake, Suta suta).